 |20-45 Minutes||Accessories that improve hearing aid user satisfaction.|

 |45-55 Minutes||Best practices when instructing patients in the use of current hearing instrument technology.|

 |55-60 Minutes||Conclusion; Q and A|

 Dr. Abreu earned his medical degree from the Iberoamerican University in Dominican Republic.
 After earning his specialty degree he went on to practice Otology for 9 years.
 In 2009 he moved to the United States to join Rexton’s Audiology department.
-He currently develops education material for Rexton on Audiology and hearing technology.
-He is also part of the training staff providing group and individual training on new technology and hearing instrument verification.
+He currently heads Rexton Audiology and Technical Education department.
+He has been providing education on hearing technology for the last six years both in the United States and abroad.

 Sponsor Disclosure: This Course is presented by Rexton in partnership with AudiologyOnline.

 Content Disclosure: This learning event focuses on Rexton products and services and will not include info on other products or services.

 To ensure you are ready to participate, please complete our short Test Drive to prepare your computer to view the course.

 Login and logout times will be recorded and documented.

 Passing an online exam and completing a course evaluation will be required to earn continuing education credit.